Liz Hogan: UWLX

 Prior to being drafted 4th place overall in the inaugural United Women's Lacrosse League draft in 2016, Hogan enjoyed an endorsement with STX.

 Coaching career

 During her time as a player with the Syracuse Orange, Hogan also served as the head goalkeeping coach for the Relentless Hustle Lacrosse Club in Rochester, New York.

-From 2012-13, Hogan served on the coaching staff at Colgate University.
+From 2012 to 2013, Hogan served on the coaching staff at Colgate University.
 She would join Virginia Tech's coaching staff in 2014, and moved on to the Stanford Cardinal in 2015.
 With the Cardinal, Hogan coordinated the team's defense and worked as a goalie coach.
-During Hogan’s first season, the Cardinal won the Mountain Pacific Sports Federation regular-season and tournament titles and advanced to the NCAA tournament.
+During Hogan's first season, the Cardinal won the Mountain Pacific Sports Federation regular-season and tournament titles and advanced to the NCAA tournament.